Functional central limit theorem for topological functionals of Gaussian critical points: Proof of the FCLT, Theorem

-In this section, we explain how to reduce the verification of the moment bound to $n$-big intervals.
-The key idea is to consider the approach from \cite[Corollary 2]{davydov}.
+In this section, we show that {\blue Kolmogorov-Chentsov on $n$-big intervals implies tightness.} The key idea is to consider the approach from {\blue \cite[Theorem 2]{davydov}}.
 In order to be able to apply this result, we recall from Section 3 that $\btt(u)$ is decreasing in $u$.

 \Y^\partials{Y^\partial^{strat}}